This post was originally published in June, 2019. Last updated: December 14, 2020.

 Structured data schemas define terms for different types (e.g. “WebSite”, “Person”, “Organization”) and properties (e.g. “name”, “description”, “logo”).
 Structured data schemas include:

 Data-vocabulary.org is outdated.
-And, due to the increasing popularity of schema.org, come April 6, 2020, data-vocabulary.org will no longer be eligible for rich results features.
+As of April 6, 2020, data-vocabulary.org hasn't been eligible for rish result features.

 Learn more: Sunsetting support for data-vocabulary